RN to Physician Assistant Training and Degree Programs

 What Does a PA Program Involve?

 The majority of accredited physician assistant training programs are offered at the master's degree level.
-However, associate and bachelor's degrees as well as certificate programs exist in physician assisting.
+However, bachelor's degrees as well as certificate programs exist in physician assisting.
 You can also find some programs online, though these might last longer than a traditional on-campus program.
 PA programs are designed to prepare you for leadership roles in healthcare.

 Once admitted to a program, you'll participate in lecture and laboratory course as well as complete clinical rotations.
 Your curriculum will usually involve courses in clinical medicine, pharmacology, patient health assessment, medical ethics and diagnostic methods.
 Your clinical rotations provide practical training in concepts you learn in the classroom.
 You could complete rotations in family medicine, pediatrics, women's health, surgery and emergency medicine.

 You must be licensed to practice as a PA in any state.
 You'll need to take the Physician Assistant National Certifying Examination (PANCE).
 The exam is administered by the National Commission on Certification of Physician Assistants (NCCP), which offers testing sites throughout the U.S. According to the NCCP, you must graduate from an accredited program to be eligible to take the PANCE (www.nccpa.net).
 In addition, your state could have other requirements you'll need to meet for licensure.